-Officers and employees involved in the investment process shall refrain from personal business activity that could conflict or be perceived to conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
-Investment officers shall disclose any material interests in financial institutions with which they conduct business.
-They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio.
-Investment officers shall refrain from undertaking personal investment transactions with the same individual person with whom business is conducted on behalf of the Authority.
+1. Investment Officers shall refrain from personal business activity that could conflict with or be perceived to conflict with the proper execution and management of the investment program, or that could impair their ability to make an impartial decision.
+An Investment Officer shall refrain from undertaking personal investment transactions with an individual person with whom business is conducted on behalf of the Authority.